ibnouz/firebase-backend-practice/README.md

     - if a task has a role that a user has, they will see it
     - the role "admin" sees all when using /foryou get route but made to not get assigned to the task when firestore trigger searches for someone with the concernedrole to assign to

-    - UPD: use route /account/setrole with wantedrole in headers to give yourself a role
+    - UPD: use route /account/addrole with wantedrole in headers to give yourself a role
         - will return your role in this format { rolesnow: ['allo', 'big'] }
+- You can generate reports using /reports/new (with uid headers.
+User must have at least "admin" role)
+    - Use "shouldsave" to a string of true in headers for saving to firestore the usage report.

 # Firebase Backend Intern Practice